 Beijing and Shanghai are likely to get dedicated airports for business aviation, boosting growth prospects for the industry while relieving commercial airports of the accompanying airspace congestion.
 The director-general of the Civil Aviation Administration of China, Li Jiaxiang, says building the two airports will be part of a set of policies that the agency is working on for the promotion of business aviation.
 “Business aviation needs greater convenience, speed and smoothness,” he noted ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Beijing, Shanghai In Line For Dedicated BizAv Airports".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Beijing, Shanghai In Line For Dedicated BizAv Airports".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.